Santosh-Gupta/SpeedTorch/README.md

 ModelFactory(model_variable,  total_classes,  embed_dimension, datatype = 'float32', CPUPinn = False)
 ```

-Creates switchers for model variables.
+Creates switchers for model variables using Cupy.
 Switches variables from your full embedding collection and your model batch collection.
 Each variable needs its own switcher.

 Example: